Ho Yay involving Male MC

 - Jin holds Takaya's hand twice, to stop him from "being reckless".
 If that's not enough to go on, when they jump off the bridge, it looks a lot like lovers suicide and the second time, he's practically begging "Don't Go!" when he looks up at Takaya.

-- This might be a stretch, but Takaya and Jin are always referred to as partners, which doesn't go without a double meaning; Akihiko in particular sounds scathing when he says it, but Jin doesn't care.
-Hmm...And while they're part of a trio, but they don't seem to care much for Chidori, especially since they kill her.
+- This might be a stretch, but Takaya and Jin are always referred to as partners, which doesn't go without a double meaning; Akihiko in particular sounds scathing when he asks "Where's your partner?"note , but Jin doesn't care.
+Hmm...And while they're part of a trio, but they don't seem to care much for Chidori, since she ultimately chooses Junpei over them, giving her life to save him.

 - Also, this is probably just a coincidence, but Takaya and Jin's names are similar to Tatsuya and Jun, the canon gay pairing from the former half of the Persona 2 duology.

 - Junpei and Ryoji have no shortage of Ho Yay, oddly despite the fact that they're both ladies' men.
 Only a few weeks after Ryoji first shows up, he and Junpei are practically inseparable, to the point of being out on the town together the night Junpei's girlfriend is kidnapped.